SquirrelMail English Site Danish Site French Site Russian Site Japanese Site

 function save_plugin_demo_favorite_color($option) {

-// if user chose orange, make note that they are really dumb
+// if user chose orange, do something special

 if ($option->new_value == 3) {